Unearth: The Wretched; the Ruinous and departure of Ken Susi (2023-present)

 In January 2023, Unearth performed several headlining shows all across many different countries like Japan, Australia and Taiwan.

-Unearth is set to headline a European tour in April 2023.
-Misery Index, Year of the Knife, Leach and Turbid North will be joining up as the supporting acts.
+Unearth headlined a European tour in April 2023.
+Misery Index, Year of the Knife, Leach and Turbid North served as supporting acts.

 On March 3, 2023, the band announced their eighth album, The Wretched; the Ruinous, would be released on May 5.
 The band also released a new single from the album, "Mother Betrayal", and also announced they had officially parted ways with Ken Susi after he took an extended hiatus from the band.
+Susi and Pierce would later go on to join As I Lay Dying later that year after they filled for Nick Hipa and Jordan Mancino respectively, Only for both guys to depart a year later in 2024.

 The band began a 20th anniversary tour in honor of The Oncoming Storm in June of 2024; alongside Bleeding Through, Overcast, Fuming Mouth, All Out War, High Command, and Apes.
 On July 12, 2024, the band surprised released an EP titled Bask in the Blood of Our Demons.
+In the Spring of 2025 Unearth supported Machine Head on their North American tour.
+In late 2025 Unearth also served as a supporting act for Atreyu, during the tour the band played The Oncoming Storm in its entirety.

+On March 5, 2026 it was announced the band had resigned with Metal Blade records.
+Trevor Phipps also revealed the band would be releasing a new album sometime in 2027.
+Unearth will be going on a European tour in the Summer of 2026 making both headlining and festival appearances.